IGNF/las-digital-models/README.md

+# Perform misc operations on Digital models generated from LAS files
+- Generate DxM from LAS point cloud files
+- Extract values from a DxM along geometries

+Note: DxM refers digital models in general (Digital xxx Model, that can be Digital Surface Model, Digital Terrain Model...)

+# Overview

+## Main functionalities

-# Generate DXM from LAS point cloud files
+###   Generate DxM from LAS point cloud files

 This repo contains code to generate different kinds of digital models from LAS inputs:
  * DSM: digital surface model (model of the ground surface including natural and built features such as trees or buildings)
  * DTM: digital terrain model (model of the ground surface without natural and built features such as trees or buildings)
  * DHM: digital height model (model of the height of natural and built features from the ground)

+### Extract values from a DxM along geometries
-This repo contains also code to extract the minimum Z values along lines (defined in a geometry file) from raster containing Z value
+This repo contains also code to extract the minimum Z values along lines (defined in a geometry file) from raster containing Z value,  and clip them to the extent of polygons from another geometry file
-# Overview
+The expected use case is : input lines are constraint lines used to open bridges in DTMs, clipping polygons are bridges under which the DTM should be opened

 ## Workflow
-### Digitals Models from LAS inputs
+### Digital Models from LAS inputs

 The overall workflow to create DXM from a classified LAS point cloud is:

 As a preprocessing step, a buffer is added to each tile: